ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial1.md

 Refer to [NiFi's Documentation](https://nifi.apache.org/docs.html) to learn more about each processor described above.

-### 1.1 Learning Objectives: Overview of DataFlow Build Process
+### 2.1.1 Learning Objectives: Overview of DataFlow Build Process
 - Build a NiFi DataFlow to ingest, filter, convert and store moving data
-- Establish relationships or connections for each processors
+- Establish connections and relationships between processors
 - Troubleshoot problems that may occur
 - Run the the NiFi DataFlow

 Your dataflow will extract the following XML Attributes from the transit data listed in Table 1.
-We will learn how to do this extraction with EvaluateXPath when we build our dataflow.
+We will learn how to do this extraction with the EvaluateXPath processor when we build our dataflow.

 **Table 1: Extracted XML Attributes From Transit Data**